bominkm/withinr/README.md

 # withinr

-The goal of withinr package is to find a location index within a certain Radius and a closest location.
+The goal of **'withinr'** package is to find a location index within a certain Radius and a closest location.
+You can use **'withinr'** function and **'closestr'** in this package.
 You need to rename column 'latitude' to 'lat' and 'longitude' to 'lon'.
 Distance unit is meter(m).

 ## Installation